Land and People

-Situated on the coast along the Bay of Bengal, Odisha stands for its ancient glory and modern endeavour.
+Situated on the coast along the Bay of Bengal, Odisha stands for its ancient glory and modern endeavor.
 Endowed with natures bounty, a 482 km stretch of coastline with virgin beaches, serpentine rivers, mighty waterfalls, forest-clad blue hills of Eastern Ghats with rich wild life, Odisha is dotted with exquisite temples, historic monuments as well as pieces of modern engineering feat.
 The land, while retaining its pristine glory, also offers the visitors modern amenities.
-Its lush green countryside and fertile plains, tiny hamlets fringed with palm, coconut trees and mango groves offer the charm of rural beauty while the urban pockets, the four cities in particular, with the splendour of modern technology provide the amenities necessary for a comfortable stay.
-This wonderful land of fascinating beauty boasts of colourful festivals round the year.
-Odisha is also the land of unique handicrafts and other excellent artefacts.
+Its lush green countryside and fertile plains, tiny hamlets fringed with palm, coconut trees and mango groves offer the charm of rural beauty while the urban pockets, the four cities in particular, with the splendor of modern technology provide the amenities necessary for a comfortable stay.
+This wonderful land of fascinating beauty boasts of colorful festivals round the year.
+Odisha is also the land of unique handicrafts and other excellent art and Crafts.

 Odisha has a long tradition of art and architecture.
 The early monuments date back to the third century B.C.
 The remnant of an Ashokan pillar, turned into a Siva Lingam and enshrined in the Bhaskaresvara temple at Bhubaneswar and the lion capital of an Ashokan pillar, presently in the State Museum, speak volumes of Odishas past glory.
 The rock-cut caves of Khandagiri and Udaygiri and the inscriptions recording Kharavelas short but eventful reign during the first century B.C. constitute the second phase of the evolution in Odishan art.
 The Naga and Yaksha images found in places around Bhubaneswar belong to the post-Kharavela era.
 The fortification of Sisupalgarh near Bhubaneswar is yet another monument of ancient Odisha.